apache/iceberg/python/mkdocs/docs/contributing.md

 # Contributing to the Iceberg Python library

-For the development, poetry is used for packing and dependency management.
+For the development, Poetry is used for packing and dependency management.
 You can install this using:

 ```bash
 pip install poetry